Installation

 - It is more convenient to upgrade and OTA; when upgrading KernelSU, you can directly install it in the manager without flashing manually; after the system OTA, you can directly install it to the second slot without manual flashing.

 - Suitable for some special scenarios; for example, LKM can also be loaded with temporary ROOT permissions.
-Since it does not need to replace the boot partition, it will not trigger avb and will not cause the device to be bricked.
+Since it does not need to replace the boot partition, it will not trigger AVB and will not cause the device to be bricked.

 - LKM can be temporarily uninstalled; if you want to temporarily disable root access, you can uninstall LKM, this process does not require flashing partitions, or even rebooting the device; if you want to enable root again, just reboot the device.